BBN-Q/libaps2/doc/instruction-set.rst

 We explain each of these instructions below.

 SYNC---Halts instruction dispatch until waveform and marker engines have executed all queued instructions.
+The write flag should be set to broadcast this instruction.

 WAIT---Indicates that waveform and marker engines should wait for a trigger before continuing.
+The write flag should be set to broadcast this instruction.

 WAVEFORM---Indicates that the APS should play back length *N* data points starting at the given waveform memory address.
 An additional flag marks the